Robert F. Overmyer

-Colonel Robert Franklyn "Bob" Overmyer (July 14, 1936 – March 22, 1996) was an American test pilot, naval aviator, aeronautical engineer, physicist, United States Marine Corps officer, and USAF/NASA astronaut.
+Robert Franklyn "Bob" Overmyer (July 14, 1936 – March 22, 1996) was an American test pilot, naval aviator, aeronautical engineer, physicist, United States Marine Corps officer, and USAF/NASA astronaut.
 Overmyer was selected by the Air Force as an astronaut for its Manned Orbiting Laboratory in 1966.
-Upon cancellation of the program in 1969, he became a NASA astronaut and served support crew duties for the Apollo program, Skylab program, and Apollo-Soyuz Test Project.
+Upon cancellation of the program in 1969, he became a NASA astronaut and served support crew duties for the Apollo program, Skylab program, and Apollo–Soyuz Test Project.
 In 1976, he was assigned to the Space Shuttle program and flew as pilot on STS-5 in 1982 and as commander on STS-51-B in 1985.
 He was selected as a lead investigator into the Space Shuttle Challenger disaster in 1986, retiring from NASA that same year.
 A decade later, Overmyer died while testing the Cirrus VK-30 homebuilt aircraft.

 Early life and education

-Overmyer was born on July 14, 1936, to Rolandus Overmyer (1906–1967) and Margaret June Overmyer (née Fabian; 1909–1979) in Lorain, Ohio, but considered Westlake, Ohio his hometown.
+Overmyer was born on July 14, 1936, to Rolandus Overmyer (1906–1968) and Margaret June Overmyer (née Fabian; 1908–1979) in Lorain, Ohio, but considered Westlake, Ohio, his hometown.
 Overmyer was active in the Boy Scouts of America and earned the rank of First Class.
 He graduated from Westlake High School in 1954 and earned a Bachelor of Science degree in physics from Baldwin–Wallace College in 1958, and a Master of Science degree in aeronautics with a major in aeronautical engineering from the U.S. Naval Postgraduate School in 1964.